 When does IR35 apply?

-- Financial risk and reward – if a worker is an employee they have no financial risk because the employer assumes this risk.
-If an individual is able to prove that they have the opportunity to profit from how they organise their work and have financial risks like other directors operating similar companies, such as a failure of clients to pay, penalties or carrying out additional work for no extra reward where it falls below client standards or over-runs beyond a fixed fee quoted, purchasing assets for the company, or paying significant sums for training or insurance, this is more akin to a contractor/client relationship.
-If a contractor is regularly receiving a consistent sum of money, like a wage, and not a sum for completion of a project, this would point more towards an employer and employee relationship, whereby IR35 might be applicable.
+Notice periods can often suggest that there might be mutuality of obligation between the parties.
+Typically, in a contractor engagement, both the individual and the client have the right to terminate the relationship at short notice.
+If there is a longer notice period, this is more likely to point towards an employer-employee relationship.
+Equally, an open-ended relationship is more likely to point to an employer/employee relationship than a shorter fixed term might do. - Financial risk and reward – if a worker is an employee, they have no financial risk because the employer assumes this risk.
+If an individual can prove that they have the opportunity to profit from how they organise their work, and have financial risks like other directors operating similar companies, this is more akin to a contractor engagement.
+Examples of relevant financial risks include (but are not limited to) the failure of clients to pay, the imposition of potential consequential penalties or the obligation to carry out additional work, for no extra reward where it falls below client standards, or over-runs beyond a fixed fee quoted.
+Purchasing assets for the company, or paying significant sums for training or insurance are further examples of risk.
+If a contractor is regularly receiving a consistent sum of money from your business, like a wage, and not a sum for completion of a project, this would point more towards an employer and employee relationship, whereby IR35 might be applicable.

-- Equipment used at work – an employee would always expect an employer to provide any equipment required to carry out work under an employment contract or at least be reimbursed for it if they have purchased it themself, whereas a contractor should be taking the financial risk of purchasing without reimbursement and using their own equipment which should be an asset of their business.
-Where this is not the case it is more likely that the relationship will fall within the principles of IR35.
+- Equipment used at work – an employee would always expect an employer to provide any equipment required to carry out work under an employment contract or at least be reimbursed for it if they have purchased it themself, whereas a contractor should be taking the financial risk of purchasing without reimbursement and using their equipment which should be an asset of their business.
+Where this is not the case, it is more likely that the relationship will fall within the principles of IR35.

 What if the contract says that IR35 does not apply?